mschubert/mschubert.github.io/_posts/2016-12-20-sensible-rprofile.md

 user-writable personal packages [does not always work](https://github.com/EBI-predocs/research-software/issues/57).

-For these reasons, I found it easiest to specify an explicit library path.
+This is why I found it easiest to specify an explicit library path.

 {% highlight r %}
 .libPaths("~/.R")